nandarosma/AI-CCTV-Surveillance-System/README.md

 - Overview

-AI-CCTV-YOLO is a Computer Vision project designed to simulate an intelligent CCTV monitoring system capable of detecting people, bicycles, vehicles, and trains/trams in real time using the YOLOv8 deep learning model.
+AI CCTV Surveillance System is a Computer Vision and Artificial Intelligence project developed to simulate an intelligent CCTV monitoring solution using YOLOv8.

-The system analyzes CCTV video streams, identifies multiple objects automatically, highlights detected objects with bounding boxes, and generates warning alerts when a person enters a restricted area.
+The system is capable of detecting multiple objects in real time from CCTV video streams, including people, bicycles, vehicles, and trains/trams.
+Detected objects are automatically highlighted using bounding boxes and confidence scores.

+In addition, the system includes a restricted area monitoring feature that triggers warning alerts and automatically captures screenshot evidence whenever a person enters a predefined restricted zone.

-This project demonstrates practical implementation of:
+This project demonstrates the practical implementation of:

 - Artificial Intelligence
 - Computer Vision
+- Deep Learning
 - Real-Time Object Detection
 - CCTV Surveillance Automation
 - Security Monitoring Systems